labs15-career-endorsement-tracker/frontend/README.md

 - It can create sequential files with timestamps and even manage table alterations.
 - Allows for the creation of 'seeds', which can be used to consistently populate the database.

+# Authentication

+#### JSON Web Tokens

+- A self-contained token which has authentication information, expiration information, and other user properties.
+- JWTs don't have sessions to manage (stateless).
+- No database table is required, which means fewer database queries.
+- Can be used across multiple services.

 # APIs

 ## Authentication API here